Nipsuli/datamodels/README.md

 assert foo_d == d
 ```

-The hooks need to be registered *before* the `datamodel` definition as the decorator builds custom code for structuring.
-So in the example above the built `from_dict` function for `FooBarContainer` is similar as:
+The hooks need to be registered *before* the `datamodel` definition as the decorator builds custom code for (un)structuring.
+So in the example above the built `from_dict` and `to_serializeable` functions for `FooBarContainer` are similar as:
 ```python
 @dataclass
 class FooBarContainer: